lienzhuzhu/lienzhuzhu.github.io/_pages/about.md

 - 2022 May 20.
 I graduate with a Bachelor of Arts degree in Biology.

 ![McKelvey logo](/images/portfolio/mckelvey.png "Everyone dreams.
 Engineers do.")

+# Messages

+I have spent much time this year in the academic side of computer science and engineering and have come to appreciate the culture of sharing knowledge.
+I plan on using this site as my main homepage because of the robust capabilities for blogging and other functions of the [AcademicPages](https://github.com/academicpages/academicpages.github.io "AcademicPages Github repo") template that will help me share what I learn.
+My old homepage is now my [development](https://lienzhu.dev "My Old Homepage") site.
+I am still moving things in between them and deciding what is relevant for different interested readers.
+I think I will showcase projects in development at that domain and use this web site to discuss their design and construction.